 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: PIHP Annually
+PIHPs

 Continuously and Ongoing

 Other Specify:

+Semi-annually

 For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.